awsdocs/aws-doc-sdk-examples/go/sns/README.md

 The unit test mocks the service client and the `CreateTopic` function.

+### PublishMessage/PublishMessage.go

+This example publishes a message to an Amazon SNS topic.

+`go run PublishMessage.go -m MESSAGE -t TOPIC-ARN`

+- _MESSAGE_ is the message to publish.
+- _TOPIC-ARN_ is the ARN of the topic to which the user subscribes.

+The unit test mocks the service client and the `Publish` function.

+### ShowSubscriptions/ShowSubscriptions.go

+This example displays the ARNs of your Amazon SNS subscriptions.

+`go run ShowSubscriptions.go`

+The unit test mocks the service client and the `ListSubscriptions` function.

 ### ShowTopics/ShowTopics.go

 This example displays the ARNs of your Amazon SNS topics.